dimas1q/dockslim/README.md

 npm run dev
 ```

-Then open http://localhost:5173 to view the DockSlim placeholder page.
+Then open http://localhost:5173 to view the DockSlim UI.

+The backend allows CORS requests from `http://localhost:5173` by default so the frontend can call the API during development.

 ## Docker Compose Dev Stack